All articles

 Module 5: Guest Safety Management

-• Fire action notice in every bedroom and at each exit, including the full property address and postcode
+• Fire action notice in every bedroom and at each exit, including the full property address and postcode (so guests can direct the fire service accurately)

 • Escape route diagram posted inside bedroom doors

-• Clearly communicated assembly point
+• A clearly marked and communicated assembly point

 How Often Does a Holiday Let Need a New Assessment?